Josh-BE/Project-Hephaestus-PM/docs/product_strategy/PRODUCT_VISION.md

 - **Continuous Learning as a Human Right:** In an era of accelerating change, continuous upskilling and reskilling are paramount.
 Our platform will serve as a lifelong learning companion, adapting to evolving knowledge domains and career demands.

-- **Ethical AI in Education:** We are committed to the responsible, transparent, and unbiased deployment of AI.
-Our system will prioritize user privacy, data security, and algorithmic fairness to build and maintain profound trust.

 ## 4. Initial Target Audience & Differentiating Approach

 While our ultimate vision for Project Hephaestus is universal, our initial focus will be on **college students**, particularly those **transitioning towards job placement**, especially within **STEM fields**.
 This demographic acutely experiences the gap between theoretical knowledge acquired in lectures and the practical, applied understanding required for professional success.

 - **Addressing Competitive Gaps:** Existing educational platforms often fall short due to being expensive, offering inconsistent quality, and lacking true personalization.
 Project Hephaestus fundamentally shifts the paradigm by providing a system that is **free, high-quality, and hyper-personalized to each individual's unique learning journey and career aspirations.** For example, a computer science course can be dynamically tailored for a cybersecurity expert, a backend engineer, or a data scientist.
-This level of adaptive, goal-oriented education is our core differentiator.
+This level of adaptive, goal-oriented education is one of our core differentiator.

 ## 5. Product Manifestation & Business Sustainability